 - 1. Standard time limit for commencement - 2.
-Development in complete accordance with the submitted plans BH4, BH3, and specifications.

-- The premises shall be used as a restaurant (use class A3) and for no other purposes. - 4.
+Development in complete accordance with the submitted plans BH4 and the amended plan BH3A, and specifications. - The premises shall be used as a restaurant (use class A3) and for no other purposes. - 4.
 The bins shall be stored only within the walled yard area shown on the approved plans 'BH4'. - 5.
 Prior to commencing any development whatsoever the final detailed specification and design for the kitchen extraction and filtration system (to prevent noise and odour nuisance) shall be submitted to the Authority for approval in writing.
 This shall achieve a target level of no more than 33dbLAeq 1m from the façade of the nearest dwellings (1-3 Bank Cottages).
 The specification shall be agreed prior to the system being commissioned and the ventilation system shall not be installed other than in complete accordance with the agreed details and shall then be permanently so maintained throughout the lifetime of the development to prevent noise and odour nuisance. - 6.
 Prior to commencing the use hereby permitted the recommendations in the Noise impact assessment '12093.01.V1' shall be carried out to the premises and permanently so maintained.
 If at any time during the lifetime of the development the premises are intended to be used for 'Higher Sound levels' as defined in submitted assessment, then the 'Higher Sound Levels' recommendations shall be fully implemented prior to any such an event and shall thereafter be permanently so maintained.
 Any alterations to the external appearance of the property required shall be submitted for approval in writing by the Authority prior to any works being carried out. - 7.
-Throughout the lifetime of the development, the use herby permitted shall be operated in complete accordance with the submitted Noise, Odour and Environmental Management Plan 'BHEvPlanl'.
+Throughout the lifetime of the development, the use herby permitted shall be operated in complete accordance with the submitted Noise, Odour and Environmental Management Plan 'BHEvPlan I Issue No. 02-15-03-2017'.
 Prior to incorporating any changes as a result of the planned reviews to the Noise, Odour and Environmental Management Plan these shall first be submitted for approval in writing by the Authority and thereafter carried out in complete accordance with the agreed details. - 8.
-The opening hours shall be restricted to 10:00 23:00. - 9.
-There shall be no live music on the premises unless a noise management plan is submitted and approved. - Deliveries and collections shall be limited to between 8:30 and 17:30 on Monday to Friday only, 8:30 to 13.00 Saturdays.
+The opening hours shall be restricted to 10:00 23:00.

+- 9. There shall be no live music on the premises unless a noise management plan is submitted and approved. - 10.
+Deliveries and collections shall be limited to between 8:30 and 17:30 on Monday to Friday only, 8:30 to 13.00 Saturdays.
 There shall be no deliveries or collections on public holidays or Sundays. - 11.
-The manager's accommodation shall be ancillary to and remain within the same planning unit as the Restaurant hereby approved.
+The manager's accommodation shall be ancillary to and remain within the same planning unit as the Restaurant hereby approved. - 12.
+At the time of installation the flue hereby approved shall be painted a matt dark grey colour and shall be permanently so maintained.